Hatch Ltd

 Hatch is a global multidisciplinary management, engineering and development consultancy.
 Its group companies have more than 10,000 staff in 70+ offices.
 In 2015, Hatch was ranked as a top 20 International Design Firm according to the Engineering News-Record (ENR) rankings.

 The company was founded in Toronto, Ontario, Canada, by W.S.
 Atkins as W.S.
 Atkins & Associates in 1955.
 The company initially was involved in subway tunneling and other civil engineering projects, and expanded into metallurgy when Gerry Hatch joined the company in January 1958 as president.
 Over the next decade, the company grew from five employees to 60.
-He purchased the company in 1962, renaming It Hatch.
+He purchased the company in 1962, renaming it Hatch.

 Hatch counts among its metals clients the major mining and metals companies in the world, including Alcan, Alcoa, BHP, Barrick Gold, BlueScope, Glencore (and predecessor Falconbridge), Vale (and predecessor Inco) and Rio Tinto.

 Hatch retired as president in 1988 and as chairman in 1990.
 In 1996, the company began an expansion program by purchasing several aligned engineering companies including Billiton Engineering (1996), Rescan Mining (1998), BHP Engineering (1999), Kaiser Engineers (2000), Acres International (2004), and MEK Engenharia (2012).
-By 2005 the combined billing of the company was around CDN $700= million.
+By 2005 the combined billing of the company was around C$700 million.

 Hatch today provides consulting, operations support, technologies, process design, and project and construction management to clients in three principal sectors: mining and metals; energy; and infrastructure.

 The company's main offices are in Canada, Australia, South Africa, Chile, China, Brazil, Peru, United Kingdom, and United States.
 They also have several smaller offices around the globe.

 On November 1, 2020, Hatch acquired LTK Engineering Services – a global engineering firm in the rail transportation sector.